slimgroup/PyCurvelab/README.md

 # PyCurvelab - Python Wrappers for CurveLab

-The software allows to compute Curvelet Transforms from Python 2.
+The software allows to compute Curvelet Transforms from Python.

 This software is release under GPL version 2.

+Python compatibility:

+- Master branch holds experimental Python 3 version.
+- Last Python 2 version is in branch python2.

 ***

 ## Pre-requisites: